zuozhenggh/learning-library/common/labs/setup-compute/setup-marketplaceinstance-freetier.md

 ## **STEP 3**: Setup Compute Stack

-Now that you have a network for your compute instance, it's time to create the compute instance running the 19c database.
+Now that you have a network for your compute instance, it's time to create the compute instanc.

 1. Click on the link below to download the Resource Manager zip file you need to build your enviornment.
-    - [db19c-compute-livelabs-v2.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/_CvkOA6FEQhZoE6_Z4B5dEpnzGlQuWJVcC_lBJBR4YU/n/c4u03/b/labfiles/o/db19c-compute-livelabs-v2.zip) - Packaged terraform instance creation script for creating instance running the 19c Oracle Database
+    - [market-compute-v1.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/_CvkOA6FEQhZoE6_Z4B5dEpnzGlQuWJVcC_lBJBR4YU/n/c4u03/b/labfiles/o/db19c-compute-livelabs-v2.zip) - Packaged terraform instance creation script for creating instance

 2. Save in your downloads folder.